Elizabeth Hutchison Bernard Author of Award-Winning Historical Fiction

 HISTORICAL FICTION

-A century-old curse shadows the woman destined to be Clan Mackenzie’s chief only female chief.
+A century-old curse shadows the woman destined to be Clan Mackenzie’s only female chief.

 “The author utilizes great creativity and historical research to craft a captivating journey through the tumultuous Highland landscape and the internal struggles of Mary Mackenzie.” -K.C.
 Finn for Readers’ Favorite